The Top Field, through the Willow Plantation, and The Beech Woods.

 Follow the path around the edge of the top field and you will find yourself entering the ‘Willow Plantation’.

-Here the path is edged on both sides by trees, mostly Willow, that were planted sometime after the field was reclaimed.
-In summer it is shady and cool but in spring and in autumn it holds a few surprises.
+Here, the path is edged on both sides by trees, mostly Willow, that were planted sometime after the field was reclaimed.
+In summer, it is shady and cool, but in spring and autumn, it holds a few surprises.

 Clouded Funnel (Clitocybe Nebularis) is a forest floor mushroom and seems to love our wooded areas in autumn, especially the Willow Plantation.